Johnny Handsome: Shooting

-Release
+Release and Reception

 The film premiered in September 1989 at the Toronto Festival of Festivals.
 It also screened at the Venice Film Festival.

 Johnny Handsome received mixed reviews from critics.
-It holds a rating of 57% on Rotten Tomatoes based on 14 reviews.
+It holds a rating of 60% on Rotten Tomatoes based on 15 reviews.

 Henriksen and Barkin were nominated by the Chicago Film Critics Association for Best Supporting Actor and Best Supporting Actress, respectively.

 Box office

-The film was a box office disappointment.
+The film was a box office failure.
 Hill later said "the foreign reception has been good but I think that's not unexpected.
 Whether it would work for an American audience was always problematic.
 I frankly never thought it would, given what it was, because it was a film that was certainly not a feel good movie.
 I liked it as a piece of work."

 Soundtrack

 The soundtrack for the movie was written by Ry Cooder, with 4 of the 16 songs co-written with Jim Keltner.
 The music was performed by Cooder, Keltner and Steve Douglas, with occasional horn backing, arranged by Van Dyke Parks.
 The soundtrack was produced by Cooder.